csgf/cloudapps/docs/index.rst

 - click on the *third* accordion of the portlet,

-- select the VM template to run on the EGI FedCloud or the CHAIN-REDS Cloud Testbed as shown in the below figure:
+- select the VM to run on the available Cloud Testbed as shown in the below figure:

 .. image:: images/CLOUDAPPS_inputs.jpg
       :align: center